WottTheScoz/Unhappy_Home_Designer/Unhappy Home Designer/Assets/Scripts/README_V1.txt

   (Optional) Position - Decides where the object will be placed when instantiated.
   Size - The length and width (in tiles) of the piece of furniture.
 The Z axis value should ALWAYS be 1.

+ OUTDATED
- Cost - How much the piece of furniture costs (in whole dollars).
+ (Cost - How much the piece of furniture costs (in whole dollars).
- Money Manager Object - Holds the GameObject that has the MoneyManager script; likely your TextMeshPro prefab.
+ Money Manager Object - Holds the GameObject that has the MoneyManager script; likely your TextMeshPro prefab.)

 Explanation: Each piece of furniture will have one of these scripts attached to them, as it is what allows them to be dragged and placed.
-It also gives them individualized prices.

 Part II: The Button Which Instantiates